Thavarshan/phpunit-code-katas/docs/roman-numerals.md

 ## Definition

-Roman numerals are a system of numbers where numbers are represented by a combination of letters,
+Roman numerals are a system of numbers where numbers are represented by a combination of letters.

 ## Process